hylee1rt/PROJECT4/README.md

 100% (11 of 11) |########################| Elapsed Time: 0:00:10 Time:  0:00:10
 0.33417590791145935
 ```
 Here, we have a pretty weak model in terms of our coefficient of determination.
-Let us see if we can improve our R-squared value with k-fold cross validation.
+Let us see if we can improve or verify our R-squared value with k-fold cross validation.
 In order to implement k-fold cross validation, we first create our own sklearn function.

 ```python
 from pygam import LinearGAM